savonet/book/streaming.md

 - temporary files (such as downloaded files) have to be removed.

-Also note that the decoder depends on the kind of source we want to produce: for instance, an mp3 file will not be acceptable if we are trying to generate video.
+Also note that the decoder depends on the kind of source we want to produce: for instance, an mp3 file will not be acceptable if we are trying to generate video, but will of course be if we are trying to produce audio only.

-For those reason, most operators (such as `single`, `playlist`, etc.) do not directly deal files, but rather with _requests_.
+For those reasons, most operators (such as `single`, `playlist`, etc.) do not directly deal with files, but rather with _requests_.
 Namely, a request is an abstraction which allows manipulating files but also performing the above operations.

-\TODO{explain the tag.encodings setting and that tags are recoded}

 ### Requests {#sec:requests}